HOSEI-UNIV-IIST/time_series_augmentation_mix/README.md

 # Time Series Augmentation

-This is a collection of time series data augmentation methods and an example use using Keras.
+This is a collection of time series data augmentation methods and an example use using PyTorch.

 ## News